Egypt prosecutor urges arrest of black-clad hardcore protesters

 Public Prosecutor Talaat Abdallah on Tuesday ordered police and army officers to arrest Black Bloc members and called on the public to "participate in arresting anyone suspected of belonging to the group and handing them over immediately to the nearest judicial officer," the state news agency MENA said.

-The Public Prosecutor accused the Black Bloc of being an "organised group that participates in terrorist acts .... and (commits) crimes that affect national security," MENA said.
+The Public Prosecutor accused the Black Bloc of being an "organized group that participates in terrorist acts .... and (commits) crimes that affect national security," MENA said.

 A security source said 170 black-clad youths have been arrested across Egypt since Saturday, but added that investigations had not yet verified whether all were members of the Black Bloc.